-There are many things that can dangle in terms of the grammatical side of writing: participles, prepositions at the end of sentences, fragments, the list goes on.
+There are many things that can dangle on the grammatical side of writing: participles, prepositions at the end of sentences, fragments, the list goes on.
 But one that most writers forget about is the dangling plot line.
 In a story, every scene, discussion, and decision a character makes or is a part of must impact the book in one way or another.
-The “dangler,” as I’m going to call it, is any plot point that is left unresolved by the end of the book or series.
-It sounds simple, but isn’t always so easy to spot because writers may think of an event as something to drive the plot along, but not something relevant to the main conflict, and therefore, miss opportunities to expound upon it and further grip readers.
+The “dangler,” as I’m going to call it, is any plot point left unresolved by the end of the book or series.
+It sounds simple, but it isn’t always so easy to spot.
+Writers may think of an event as something to drive the plot along, but not something relevant to the main conflict.
+Therefore, they miss opportunities to expound upon it and further grip readers.
 It’s always gratifying when I can help an author identify these possible plot holes before they happen.
 Not only does it make their current story more satisfying to their audience, but it may open up even more intriguing plot threads they had never considered.

 Let’s say you have a story about a soldier coming home from war.
 The first chapter consists of the main character lingering on the battlefield, waiting to see if he can spot any refugees from the other side, as a family member of his was in the fight.
 He thinks he sees someone who looks like his brother helping inspect injured soldiers, but as he attempts to cross the field without being seen, a groan from a comrade who is barely alive makes him stop cold, and he calls out to the medics to help the soldier to safety.
 By the time he looks over at the opposite field again, the man who looked like his brother is gone.